-Transplantation services including evaluation for transplant, organ procurement and donor searches and transplantation procedures may be received at a Designated Facility, Network facility that is not a Designated Facility or a non-Network facility.
+Transplantation services including evaluation for transplant, organ procurement and donor searches and transplantation procedures must be received at a Designated Provider.

 Benefits are also available for cornea transplants.
-You are not required to notify the Claims Administrator or Care CoordinationSM of a cornea transplant nor is the cornea transplant required to be performed at a Designated Facility.
+You are not required to obtain prior authorization from the Claims Administrator or Personal Health Support of a cornea transplant nor is the cornea transplant required to be performed at a Designated Provider.

-Note: The services described under Travel and Lodging are Covered Health Services only in connection with transplant services received at a Designated Facility.
+Note: The services described under Travel and Lodging are Covered Health Services only in connection with transplant services received at a Designated Provider.